SDU-eScience/UCloud/docs/developer-guide/orchestration/compute/jobs.md

 )
 */

-/* Note that the machine has support for the 'terminal' feature */
+/* 📝 Note: The machine has support for the 'terminal' feature */

 Jobs.openInteractiveSession.call(
     bulkRequestOf(JobsOpenInteractiveSessionRequestItem(